GENERAL INFORMATION LETTER –

 One month’s written notice (on the 1st of the month) is required for termination of enrolment and should this not be adhered to, the full fee for the month will be charged.

-A full fee must be paid while the learner is absent or on holiday.
+A full fee must be paid even if a learner is absent or on holiday.

 The full monthly fee is payable from JANUARY TO DECEMBER.

-Those parents, who resign at the end of the school year (October for November), are still responsible for the full December fee.
+Those parents, who plan to resign at the end of the school year (October for November), will still be responsible for the full December fee.

 The extra-mural activities are excluded from the monthly fee.

-We offer 10% discount on the monthly fee if more than one child per family is enrolled.
+We offer a 5% discount on the monthly fee if more than one child per family is enrolled.
 (Discount is not applicable when it comes to extra-mural activities.)

 Half-day enrolment is from 6:30 – 14:00.
 If you need to leave your child later, please arrange with the office, and your account will reflect an afternoon fee of R60 per child per afternoon.

-We request that you verify your account details on a monthly basis.
+We request that you verify the details on your invoice monthly.

-*Concert fee only for Gr R and Gr RR learners.
-(Information letter in February).
+*Concert/graduation fee only for the Purple class (Information letter in February).

 * Photo day (Information letter - February).